rockerBOO/awesome-neovim/README.md

 - [Iron-E/nvim-highlite](https://github.com/Iron-E/nvim-highlite) - A colorscheme template that is "lite" on logic for the developer.
 - [echasnovski/mini.nvim#mini.base16](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-base16.md) - Module of `mini.nvim` with fast implementation of base16 theme for manually supplied palette.
 - [ThemerCorp/themer.lua](https://github.com/themercorp/themer.lua) - A simple highlighter plugin for neovim.
 It has a huge collection of colorschemes.
 It also has ability to create colorschemes for Vim/Neovim and other supported apps (such as kitty and alacritty).
+- [echasnovski/mini.nvim#mini.colors](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-colors.md) - Module of `mini.nvim` to tweak and save any color scheme.
+Also can animate transition and convert between some color spaces.

 #### Colorscheme Switchers